 Barrett's oesophagus is a condition where the cells of the oesophagus (gullet) grow abnormally.
-In a small number of people may gradually develop into cancer of the lower part of the gullet (oesophagus).
+In a small number of people, this may gradually develop into cancer of the lower part of the gullet (oesophagus).

 The oesophagus (gullet) is the muscular tube that carries food from the mouth to the stomach (see diagram below).
-Barrett's oesophagus, there are changes in the cells on the inner lining of the lower part of the oesophagus.
-Barrett’s oesophagus is not in itself a cancerous condition, but over a period of time it can occasionally lead to cancer developing in the lower part of the oesophagus.
-A cancer develops when cells in the affected area continue to grow and reproduce, and become increasingly abnormal.
+In Barrett's oesophagus, there are changes in the cells on the inner lining of the oesophagus, at the lower end.
+Barrett’s oesophagus can affect men and women, although it is more common in men.

+Cancer develops when cells in the affected area continue to grow and reproduce, and become increasingly abnormal.
 Approximately 1–2 out of every 200 people in the UK have Barrett's oesophagus.
 However, very few people with this condition go on to develop cancer.
 About 1–5 in every 100 people who have Barrett's oesophagus later develop cancer.

 Certain factors can make people more likely to have reflux.
 These include:

 The most common symptom is ongoing heartburn and indigestion.
-Other symptoms include feeling sick or being sick| (nausea or vomiting) and difficulty swallowing food.
+Other symptoms include feeling sick (nausea), being sick (vomiting) and difficulty swallowing food.
 Less commonly, there may be blood in the vomit.
 Some people have pain when swallowing food.

 If you experience any of these problems for more than two weeks, or if you ever vomit blood, you should visit your GP.